qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 adb -s $DEVICE shell input tap $POS
 {% endhighlight %}

+Although since the original publication I have decided to perform the action on behalf of the user:
+{% highlight bash %}
+adb shell am broadcast -a com.balsdon.talkback.accessibility -e ACTION "ACTION_CLICK"
+{% endhighlight %}

-> #### Super important caveat!
+#### Super important caveat!

->
-> It's important to note that I have been very specific in naming the actions.
+It's important to note that I have been very specific in naming the actions.
 For example, ACTION_SWIPE_LEFT and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: BACK) seem as if they should be more closely related - in the sense that a swipe LEFT should focus the previous node in the hierarchy according to one set of granularity, and ACTION_FOCUS_ELEMENT(PARAMETER_HEADING: BACK) is just the "headings only" version of that granularity.
 This was the original intention, as it's dangerous to do a left swipe and expect to go back to the previous element, since the action associated with the gesture can be modified by the user.

->
-> The reasoning here is twofold: 1.
-I wanted to ensure developers are aware of what they are getting exactly what they ask for, and 2. the accessibility team has [not made their transversal algorithm available through an API][17], and so in the default granularity, selecting the next and previous nodes would require a re-write on this side and therefore have no guarantee of one-to-one behaviour.
+The reasoning here is twofold:
+  1. I wanted to ensure developers are aware of what they are getting exactly what they ask for, and
+  2. the accessibility team has [not made their transversal algorithm available through an API][17], and so in the default granularity, selecting the next and previous nodes would require a re-write on this side and therefore have no guarantee of one-to-one behaviour.
 I have also tried the following, which simply yields a NullReferenceException:

   {% highlight kotlin %}
     val currentNode = findFocus(FOCUS_ACCESSIBILITY)
     if (currentNode != null) {
       val nextNode = currentNode.focusSearch(FOCUS_FORWARD)
       if (nextNode != null) { // always get a null here :(
         nextNode.performAction(ACTION_ACCESSIBILITY_FOCUS)
       }
     }
   {% endhighlight %}

 ### Accessibility service: Acting on behalf of the user